Cosmology from UNIONS weak lensing profiles of galaxy clusters: Data

 \subsection{DESI Legacy Imaging Survey cluster catalogue}

 \cite{DESI_Legacy} present a catalogue of $1.58\,$million galaxy clusters from the DESI Legacy Imaging Survey (DLIS)\footnote{\url{http://zmtt.bao.ac.cn/galaxy_clusters/catalogs.html}}.
-Of these, $187,\!098$ lie in the UNIONS footprint.
+Of these, $178,\!788$ lie in the UNIONS footprint.
 To identify clusters, the authors first find a BCG candidate catalogue from the initial DESI Legacy galaxy catalogue based on stellar mass and colour.
 Some BCGs have a spectroscopic redshift, in which case the cluster redshift is well measured.
-In some cases, one or more identified cluster members within $\Delta z < 0.025(1+z)$ and $\Delta v<2500\,$km$\,$s$^{-1}$ of a BCG have spectroscopic redshifts, and these are used to estimate the redshift of the cluster.
+In some cases, one or more identified cluster members within $|\Delta v| <2500\,$km$\,$s$^{-1}$ of a BCG have spectroscopic redshifts, and these are used to estimate the redshift of the cluster.
 In many cases, only photometric redshifts are available.
-We only use systems with a spectroscopically estimated redshift of either the BCG or a possible cluster member, which reduces the number to $93,\!449$ clusters.
+We only use systems with a spectroscopically estimated redshift of either the BCG or a possible cluster member, which reduces the number to $89,\!913$ clusters.
 This sample is still likely to have interloper clusters caused by projection effects.
-The cluster mass is determined from a total stellar mass-cluster mass relationship.
-We further limit the sample to clusters with $M_{500{\rm c}} > 10^{13.85}M_{\odot}/h$ (corresponding closely to $M_{200{\rm c}} > 10^{14}M_{\odot}/h$) and $z\leq0.5$.
-We also define a sample with a larger mass limit of $M_{500{\rm c}} > 10^{14}M_{\odot}/h$ (DLIS high); this higher mass limit removes many spurious systems.
-The redshift limit ensures all of the cluster BCGs have a $z-$band magnitude $m_z < 21$, which from Fig.\;1 of \cite{DESI_Legacy} significantly reduces the bias and scatter of photometric redshift estimates.
-Also, given the $n(z)$ of the UNIONS shape catalogue peaks at $z\!\sim\!0.6$, the inclusion of higher-redshift clusters will mostly contribute noise.
-The final number after imposing these constraints is $16,\!162$.
-The quoted mass uncertainty of these clusters is $0.2\,$dex.
+The spectroscopic redshift selection has a small impact on the cluster mass function, and for the redshift distribution it retains the general trend while removing spurious features.
+We conclude that only using clusters with at least one spec$-z$ does not induce any further selection effects on the sample.